The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 The strongest ashwagandha research looks at cortisol, the body's main stress hormone.
-Pooled high-quality trials found supplementation was associated with cortisol drops of roughly 21-27% versus placebo, alongside better scores on stress and anxiety questionnaires.
+Pooled high-quality trials found supplementation was associated with a statistically significant reduction in serum cortisol versus placebo, alongside better scores on stress and anxiety questionnaires.
 The most consistent results come from KSM-66 at 300-600mg daily over 8-12 weeks, and the effect seemed strongest in people who started out highly stressed.

 The most robust body of ashwagandha research examines its effects on serum cortisol levels and subjective stress measures.
 Multiple randomized, double-blind, placebo-controlled trials — the gold standard of clinical research — have demonstrated measurable cortisol reductions in chronically stressed adults.

-A systematic review and meta-analysis of randomized controlled trials found that ashwagandha supplementation was associated with a statistically significant reduction in serum cortisol levels, with reductions ranging from 21-27% compared to placebo groups.
+A systematic review and meta-analysis of randomized controlled trials found that ashwagandha supplementation was associated with a statistically significant reduction in serum cortisol levels compared to placebo groups.
 These reductions were observed alongside improvements in validated stress and anxiety questionnaires, suggesting the cortisol changes reflected genuine physiological adaptation rather than measurement artifact.

 The most consistent results come from KSM-66 at 300-600mg daily over 8-12 week study periods.
 Research participants reported improvements across multiple stress-related domains: perceived stress, anxiety symptoms, sleep quality, and social functioning.
 Notably, effects were most pronounced in participants with elevated baseline stress — suggesting ashwagandha may be most beneficial for individuals experiencing chronic, sustained stress rather than acute situational anxiety.